pbreheny/web/other.md

 The Department of Biostatistics has several dedicated nodes on the High Performance Computing (HPC) cluster at the University of Iowa.
 My tutorial on how to use this resource is located [here](https://iowabiostat.github.io/hpc/index.html).

+### GWAS tutorial

+[Here](https://pbreheny.github.io/adv-gwas-tutorial/) is a link to a hands-on tutorial for carrying out genome-wide association studies (GWAS) using R. This has been co-developed by myself and several of my graduate students over the years.
+Current status: there's enough here to be useful, for sure, but definitely still a work in progress in a state of ongoing development.

 ### Big data lab

 [Here](misc/big-data-lab.html) is a lab titled "Working with big data in genomics" that I have given for our Iowa Summer Institute in Biostatistics students.